 Much of the action of A Tale of Two Cities takes place in Paris during the French Revolution, which began in 1789.
 In A Tale of Two Cities, Dickens shows how the tyranny of the French aristocracy—high taxes, unjust laws, and a complete disregard for the well-being of the poor—fed a rage among the commoners that eventually erupted in revolution.
-Dickens depicts this process most clearly through his portrayal of the decadent Marquis St. Evrémonde and the Marquis' cruel treatment of the commoners who live in the region under his control.
+Dickens depicts this process most clearly through his portrayal of the decadent Marquis St.…read analysis of Tyranny and Revolution

 Secrecy and Surveillance

 Everybody in A Tale of Two Cities seems to have secrets: Dr. Manette's forgotten history detailed in his secret letter; Charles's secret past as an Evrémonde; Mr. Lorry's tight-lipped attitude about the "business" of Tellson's Bank; Jerry Cruncher's secret profession; and Monsieur and Madame Defarge's underground activities in organizing the Revolution.
 In part, all this secrecy results from political instability.
-In the clash between the French aristocracy and revolutionaries, both sides employ spies to find out their enemies' secrets and deal out harsh punishments to anyone suspected of being an enemy.
-In such an atmosphere, everyone suspects everyone else, and everyone feels that they must keep secrets in order to survive.
+In the clash between the French aristocracy and revolutionaries, both…read analysis of Secrecy and Surveillance

 A Tale of Two Cities is full of examples of sacrifice, on both a personal and national level.
 Dr. Manette sacrifices his freedom in order to preserve his integrity.
 Charles sacrifices his family wealth and heritage in order to live a life free of guilt for his family's awful behavior.
 The French people are willing to sacrifice their own lives to free themselves from tyranny.
-In each case, Dickens suggests that, while painful in the short term, sacrifice leads to future strength and happiness.
-Dr. Manette is reunited with his daughter and gains a position of power in the French Revolution because of his earlier incarceration in the Bastille.
-Charles wins the love of Lucie.
-And France, Dickens suggests at the end of the novel, will emerge from its terrible and bloody revolution to a future of peace and prosperity.
+In each case, Dickens suggests that, while painful in the…read analysis of Sacrifice

 Closely connected to the theme of sacrifice is the promise of resurrection.
 Christianity teaches that Christ was resurrected into eternal life for making the ultimate sacrifice (his death) for mankind.
 Near the end of A Tale of Two Cities, Carton remembers a Christian prayer: "I am the resurrection and the life."
-As he goes to the guillotine to sacrifice himself, Carton has a vision of his own resurrection, both in heaven and on earth through Lucie and Charles's child, named Sydney Carton, whose life fulfills the original Carton's lost potential.
-Yet Carton's is not the only resurrection in the novel.
-After having been imprisoned for years, Dr. Manette is "recalled to life" by Lucie's love.
-Jerry Cruncher, meanwhile, works as a "resurrection man" stealing body parts from buried corpses, but by the end of the novel he gives it up in favor of praying for a holier resurrection of his own.
+As he goes to the guillotine to sacrifice himself, Carton has a vision of his own resurrection, both in heaven and on earth…read analysis of Resurrection

 In the novel, the Bastille symbolizes the nobility's abuse of power, exemplified by the unjust imprisonment of Dr. Manette by Marquis St. Evrémonde.
 Yet the Bastille is not the only prison in A Tale of Two Cities.
 The revolutionaries also unjustly imprison Charles in La Force prison.
 Through this parallel, Dickens suggests that the French revolutionaries come to abuse their power just as much as the nobility did.